Compositing and rendering

-All rendering and internal compositing is done inside Pixotope's customized render pipeline of the Unreal Engine.
+All rendering and internal compositing are done inside Pixotope's customized render pipeline of the Unreal Engine.
 We have optimized the render pipeline to allow for very efficient single-pass rendering that does not compromise the quality of the video.

 Specifically, the Pixotope Engine ensures: